umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 ## Usage

+In the following, you can learn more about how to use the Umbraco Authorized Services package.

 ### App Creation

-Services that this package are intended to support will offer an OAuth authentication and authorization flow against an "app".
+Services that this package is intended to support will offer an OAuth authentication and authorization flow against an "app".
 The developer will need to create this "app" with the service.
-By doing this information such as the "client ID" and "client secret" can be applied in configuration.
+By doing this, information such as the "client ID" and "client secret" can be applied to the configuration.

 ### Installation